sa-tre/satre-specification/docs/source/pillars/computing_technology.md

 ### Capacity management

-_The ability of the TRE organisation to ensure the right amount of resources are available at the right time to provide a service._
+_The ability of the TRE operator to ensure the right amount of resources are available at the right time to provide a service._

 ```{list-table}
 :header-rows: 1